archf/ansible-accounts/README.md

 # access to.
 users_default_domain: ""

-# Configure '/etc/skel' facility
+# Configure '/etc/skel' facility.
+Useful prior accounts creation.
+Doing it on
+# lot of user home directory after they created is costly.
+This will add
+# directories as defined in users_defaults['skel'].
+users_gen_skel: no

+# Enable this to ensure already created home matches de /etc/skel structure.
+# This task can be somewhat slow when managing lots of users on a large
+# inventory.
+This behavior is rather invasive and probably more suitable for
+# personal usage and/or when you have no control over /etc/skel.
-users_configure_skeleton: no
+users_skel_homedir: no

-# If yes, 'usersgroups' are exclusive.
-That means that all unstated unix user
+# If yes, 'usergroups' are exclusive.
+That means that all unstated unix
-# groups in play variable will be deleted along with all it's members at the
+# usergroups in play variable will be deleted along with all it's members at
-# exception of group `nogroup`.
+# the exception of group `nogroup`.
 users_exclusive_usergroups: no

-# List of 'usergroups' that will never be removed
+# List of 'usergroups' that will never be removed.
 users_exclusive_usergroups_exceptions:
   - vagrant
   - nogroup